josev2046/vimeo-rtmp-multiaudiotrack/README.md

 **How does it work?**

-Stream Encoding involves multiple encoders sending individual RTMP streams to Vimeo, each containing a different language audio track.
+This solution involves multiple encoders sending individual RTMP streams to Vimeo, each containing a different language audio track.
 Vimeo assigns unique IDs to each ingested stream.
-When the web page loads, it initializes the Vimeo player and a dropdown menu for language selection.
+When the webpage loads, it initialises the Vimeo player and a dropdown menu for language selection.
 Upon selecting a language, JavaScript fetches the corresponding stream ID and updates the Vimeo player's source with the new ID, resulting in a seamless audio track switch.